After the storm - Photo courtesy of Don Yurewicz

 Loons arrived early in 2020.
 The ice went out on April 6th, which is very early, but loons were spotted on open water that very day, one still with winter plumage.
 Often our home loons come later than the very first sightings as the migrants hop from one feeding spot to the next as the ice retreats northwards.

 We had four nesting pairs in 2020.
 The first was at the Town Beach island, as usual.
 Ropes and signs were positioned around the island to discourage boaters, but the nest was eventually abandoned with no eggs.
-We suspect this pair moved onto the Gerson Island nesting spot used in 2018 and 2019.
+We suspect this pair moved on to the Gerson Island nesting spot used in 2018 and 2019.
 This nest was successful with two eggs, one of which hatched on July 8.
-The second egg as abandoned and collected for the Loon Preservation Committee to examine.
+The second egg was abandoned and collected for the Loon Preservation Committee to examine.
 The adults and chick roamed the north shore between Dolloff Cove and Scribner Point and were monitored by Don Yurewicz & Theresa Einhorn, Mike & Susan Wolf, Ace Tarberry, Bill Petry & Tim Keith, and all the Mudgett Shore and Dolloff Cove homeowners.
 The chick thrived and left for the coast in the fall.

 Marble Island had a lot of activity in early May to late June.
 The island was well marked with orange caution signs but, unfortunately, the Loon pair was unsuccessful and the nest was abandoned.